Tropical Plant and Soil Sciences

-The program offers a BS degree in tropical plant and soil sciences with specializations in (1) plant sciences and genetics, (2) plant production and management, and (3) environmental soil science.
+The program offers a BS degree in tropical plant and soil sciences with specializations in: (1) plant physiology and genetics, (2) plant production and management, (3) environmental soil science, and (4) landscape horticulture.
 A student is required to complete 128 credits to graduate with a BS in TPSS.

-The College has a core consisting of the following three courses that will satisfy parts of the UH Manoa General Education Requirement:
+The College has a core consisting of the following courses:

 Students must complete the following three courses in the Department:

 The option crosses the traditional boundaries that have separated genetics, plant physiology, molecular biology, and traditional crop production areas.
 The option links laboratory approaches and plant production systems through the application of plant biotechnology to solve multi-disciplinary problems.
 Students can select courses that allow concentration on genetic engineering to address real-world problems or to whole plant physiology and plant breeding.

 Students selecting this option must take MATH 140 or NREM 203, BOT 101/101L, and CHEM 161/161L, 162/162L will fulfill the Natural Science requirement of the UH Manoa General Education Requirement.

 Major (Option) Courses

 Take a minimum of 12 credits from the following courses:

 Additional supporting courses are available on the Bachelor Degree Program Sheet.
 For information on a Bachelor Degree Program Sheet, go to www.manoa.hawaii.edu/ovcaa/programsheets/.

 While students may choose from the array of courses offered at UH Manoa, an advising list of courses will be available to assist students in selecting courses that prepare students for a career in plant sciences and genetics.